 - Select your preferred withdrawal method (e.g., PayPal, bank transfer, Skrill, or Neteller).

-- Enter the withdrawal amount and provide required payment details.
+- Enter the withdrawal amount and add any required payment details.

-- Complete any KYC verification steps requested by the casino (uploading proof of ID, address, and possibly proof of deposit if required).
+- Complete any KYC verification steps requested by the casino (ID, address, and potentially proof of deposit if required).

 - Submit your withdrawal request and wait for casino processing and payment to your chosen account.

-Example KYC Requirements: Most UK casinos will ask for a copy of your passport or driving licence, proof of address (utility bill or bank statement), and sometimes proof of payment method used before approving your withdrawal.
+Example KYC Requirements: Many UK casinos will ask for a copy of your passport or driving licence, proof of address (utility bill or bank statement), and sometimes proof of the payment method used before approving a withdrawal.
 This is standard after using Boku, even though Boku itself requires minimal personal information.
 For a full overview of what casinos can request, see our guide to verifying your account.

 More About the Casinos That Offer Boku

-Boku is usually offered by mobile-led, instant-play casino sites that include carrier billing as an alternative to cards and e-wallets.
-These casinos are typically regulated by the UKGC and position Boku alongside other payment methods so players can choose how much information they share at checkout.
-Because Boku deposits are capped and linked to your mobile account, it can suit players who want smaller, more controlled deposits.
+Boku is most often listed at mobile-led, instant-play casino sites that include carrier billing as an alternative to cards and e-wallets.
+These casinos are typically regulated by the UKGC and present Boku alongside other payment methods so players can choose how much information they share at checkout.
+Because deposits are capped and tied to your mobile account, Boku can suit players who prefer smaller, more controlled top-ups rather than larger funding sessions—particularly during busier periods when you may be dipping in for shorter sessions.

-Do pay attention to bonus terms.
-Some safe online casinos may exclude Boku (and similar pay-by-phone services) from welcome offer eligibility.
-This is largely down to cost and anti-abuse policies rather than anything “wrong” with the method—so always check the cashier notes and the promotion T&Cs before you deposit.
+Do pay close attention to bonus terms.
+Some safe online casinos exclude Boku (and similar pay-by-phone services) from welcome offer eligibility.
+This is usually down to processing costs and anti-abuse policies, so it’s sensible to check the cashier notes and the promotion T&Cs before you confirm a deposit—especially if you’re planning to use a low-limit method for the first transaction.
+If you’re specifically looking for UK-licensed operators and want to cross-check status, our guide to UK-licensed casino sites can help.

 Problems with Boku and How to Solve Them